isaiahnields/BusinessClassifier/README.md

 ## Purpose

 The Business Classifier program is designed to categorize businesses using data from Facebook, Google, and Yelp.
-It was originally built in order to facilitate and automate the classification of merchants who use iMobile3's point-of-sale and marketplace software.
+It was originally built in order to automate the classification of merchants who use iMobile3's point-of-sale and marketplace software.

 ## Compatibility